 2. Star Trek

-Really you can choose with any Star Trek since my main character’s best friend is an all-out Trekkie and has brought her along for the ride.
+Really you can choose any Star Trek since my main character’s best friend is an all-out Trekkie and has brought her along for the ride.
 I think every one of my previous manuscripts has included a Star Wars reference, but I also grew up watching all of the Star Treks, and we own all of the new versions (love how they rebooted them!).
 I thought it was time I gave another corner of the sci-fi world some love!

 3. I Know What You Did Last Summer